ChristopherA/Lists-of-High-Signal-Low-Noise-Links/ImmunityCredentials-VerifiableClaims-COVID19.md

   * Retrieved from https://www.nytimes.com/2020/04/12/opinion/coronavirus-immunity-passports.html.
   > ABSTRACT: Immunity on a case-by-case basis did permit the economy to expand, but it did so unevenly: to the benefit of those already atop the social ladder, and at the expense of everyone else.
 When a raging virus collided with the forces of capitalism, immunological discrimination became just one more form of bias in a region already premised on racial, ethnic, gender and financial inequality.

+* Link to original paper cited in above 3 articles https://academic.oup.com/ahr/article/124/2/425/5426380

 ## Introduction to Immunity Credentials (ICs)

+**The point of any credential like this is to divide people into haves and have nots.
+A barrier to some rights, like a subway turnstile.**

 * Hou, Chia-Yi (2020, April 14).
 What are 'immunity passports' and could they help us end the coronavirus lockdown? [#News #Opinion, The Hill].
     * Retrieved from https://thehill.com/changing-america/well-being/prevention-cures/492699-what-are-immunity-passports-and-how-could-they.